 Throwing away the beet tops is like tossing a gorgeous strand of human hair instead of donating it.
-Such a weird analogy but that was the only thing that came to mind.
-It’s a shame not to cook those Swiss chard-like leaves, especially if they’re organic, intact and crisp.
-They are nutritious though, I wouldn’t eat them, or any other thick leafy green, raw because they’re hard to digest.
-(We are not cows, we only have one stomach).
+What a weird analogy.
+It’s a shame not to cook those flavorful Swiss chard-like leaves.
+Particularly when organic and intact.
+They are nutritious however I wouldn’t eat them raw because they’re hard to digest.
+We are not cows, we only have one stomach.

 Sautéed Beet Leaves with Eggs

 - 1 bunch beet leaves - washed carefully (soak in cold water to remove dirt)